 7 | Locrian | B | C | D | E | F | G | A | B |

-Notes are sometimes followed by numbers that represent what octave they belong to.
-C4 is defined as middle C. Since the diatonic major scale is considered the center of Western harmony, and the white keys on the piano are in turn given foremost importance, the note below C4 is not B4 but B3.
+Notes are often followed by numbers representing the octave they belong to.
+C4 is defined as middle C. Since the diatonic major scale is considered the center of Western harmony, and the piano’s white keys in turn receive foremost importance, the note below C4 is not B4 but B3.
 (This should qualify as a violation of the Geneva convention against OCD sufferers.)
 The note above C4, meanwhile, is C♯4.
 Thus, the entire chromatic scale goes C4, C♯4, D4, D♯4, E4, F4, F♯4, G4, G♯4, A4, A♯4, B4, C5.

-It may be helpful to understand that octaves are based on the fundamental ratio of 2:1.
-That is, Western music defines the pitch of A4 as 440 Hz.
+It may be helpful to understand, first, that the octave (from Latin octavus, or eighth; so named because it’s the distance between the diatonic major scale’s first and eighth notes) is based on the fundamental ratio of 2:1.
+That is, Western music defines A4’s pitch as 440 Hz.
 A3, found an octave below A4, is 220 Hz, or 440 / 2.
 A5, found an octave above A4, is 880 Hz, or 440 * 2.
-Several other foundational intervals approximate other superparticular ratios; these ratios were first specified by the Pythagoreans approximately 25 centuries ago.
+Several other foundational intervals approximate other superparticular (i.e., n+1:n) ratios; these were first specified by the Pythagoreans approximately 25 centuries ago.

-In the following table, “P” stands for “Pythagorean” (i.e., the “ideal” ratios), “M” for “Modern” (i.e., the twelve-tone equal temperament employed by modern tuning), “R” for “Ratio”, and “Q” for “Quotient”.
+In the following table, “WS” stands for how many whole steps the top note is above the bottom note, “P” stands for “Pythagorean” (i.e., the “ideal” ratios), “M” for “Modern” (i.e., the twelve-tone equal temperament employed by modern tuning), “R” for “Ratio”, and “Q” for “Quotient”.
 Mathematics nerds may find it interesting that our modern twelve-tone equal temperament is within about 0.0015 of the Pythagorean ratios for perfect fourths and fifths, while its ratios for the major and minor third are off by approximately 0.01.

-In short, the ear finds these superparticular ratios pleasing.
-However, drifting too far from these fundamental ratios results in dissonance.
-The tritone, which is simply a √2:1 ratio, is so dissonant that it historically was the interval most commonly called diabolus in mūsicā (Latin: “the devil in music”), although contrary to popular belief, it was never banned, nor could composers be excommunicated just for using it.
-Jazz bassist and music theorist Adam Neely has called the minor ninth the most dissonant interval; its ratio is 2¹³⁄₁₂:1 (≈2.11892618872).
+In short, the ear finds the superparticular ratios between small integers consonant, or harmonically pleasing.
+However, drifting too far from these fundamental ratios (or direct multiples thereof) creates dissonance, or pitch combinations that most listeners find unsettling.
+The tritone, a √2:1 ratio, is so dissonant that historically, it was the interval most often called diabolus in mūsicā (Latin: the devil in music), although contrary to popular belief, it was never banned, nor could composers be excommunicated just for using it.
+Jazz bassist and music theorist Adam Neely has called the minor ninth, a 2¹³⁄₁₂:1 (≈2.11892618872) ratio, the most dissonant interval.

 However, understanding harmony and dissonance doesn’t require fully understanding the mathematics behind them.
 It can help, but the important point is this: the ear finds octaves, perfect fifths, perfect fourths, and thirds pleasing, while intervals that stray too much from these in specific ways feel unsettling.
-A few examples:
+Let’s examine several triads, or chords comprised of three notes, for some examples:

 However, this chord also carries with it an expectation of a resolution.
-Since it does not clearly establish tonality, it is usually followed by a resolution to either its respective major or minor chord.
+Since it does not clearly establish tonality (in this case, whether we’re in a major or a minor key), it is usually followed by either its respective major or minor chord.

 A suspended fourth (sus4) chord (e.g., C4, F4, and G4) consists of a perfect fourth (e.g., C4 to F4), a perfect fifth (e.g., C4 to G4), and a major second (e.g., F4 to G4).
 Everything said above about the suspended second chord also applies to the suspended fourth.

 This list omits an important three-note chord type: the augmented chord.
 Augmented chords do not appear in the diatonic major scale or any of its modes, so I’ll address them below.
-Let’s first return to the B-D-F diminished chord above.
-If we throw a G below those notes, we wind up with G-B-D-F. This is a G seventh chord.
-From G, we have a major third, a perfect fifth, and a minor seventh; from B, we have a minor third and a tritone; and from D, we have another minor third.
+Let’s first return to the B3-D4-F4 diminished chord above.
+If we throw a G3 below those notes, we wind up with G3-B3-D4-F4, a G7 chord.
+From G3, we have a major third to B3, a perfect fifth to D4, and a minor seventh to F4; from B3, we have a minor third to D4 and a tritone to F4; and from D4, we have another minor third to F4.
 This chord feels far less dissonant than the diminished chord, but it also carries an expectation of a resolution: the ear expects C major to follow it.

-If our key is C major, then C major itself is the tonic or root chord of the scale.
+If our key is C major, then C major itself is the scale’s tonic or root chord.
 The fifth chord of the scale, G major, is called the dominant chord.
-The dominant to tonic progression is the single most common chord progression in music, and it’s the easiest way to establish the home key.
+The dominant to tonic progression is the single most common chord progression in music, and it’s the easiest way to establish the home key, both as a composer and as an active listener.
+When the chord progression jumps down by a perfect fifth (or up by a perfect fourth), there’s a good chance you’ve found your root.

 I want to be extremely clear here, though: although I’ve spent a long time explaining what creates harmony, dissonance is not inherently bad.
 In fact, in many cases, it can be what you want.
 Two particularly famous examples of this include John Williams’ theme for Jaws and Bernard Herrmann’s theme for Psycho.
 Another great example is Krzysztof Penderecki’s Threnody to the Victims of Hiroshima, which uses droning dissonance to incredibly unsettling effect.
 The point shouldn’t be to avoid dissonance entirely; it’s to avoid it where it’s unwanted.